-41. These Programme Regulations are effective for students enrolled on the programme in September 2024 or later, and for students who are transferred to these Programme Regulations, see section 42(1).

-(2) The 2023 Programme Regulations are repealed as of 1 September 2024.

-42. Students who began their studies under the 2023 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2023 Programme Regulations, are transferred to these 2024 Programme Regulations, so that these are effective for the remainder of the programme.
+- 41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later, and for students who are transferred to these Programme Regulations, see section 42(1). - (2) The 2024 Programme Regulations are repealed as of 1 September 2025. - 42.
+Students who began their studies under the 2024 Programme Regulations, or according to the transition regulations in those regulations were transferred to the 2024 Programme Regulations, are transferred to these 2025 Programme Regulations, so that these are effective for the remainder of the programme, see however subsection (2). - (2) Students who have not yet passed the exams in The Organization of Health Care Innovation and/or Finance and Accounting in Bio-Business will have to take the exams in accordance with the course descriptions for 2025/2026.